 |

-From the late 18th century to the mid of 19th century several temples were constructed by the Mondal's of Bawali turning the non descriptive village into a temple town.
-Apart from the massive temples the Mondals of Bawali also constructed several mansions in European style turning the village into an interesting architectural mix.
+From the late 18th century to the mid of 19th century several temples were constructed by the Mondal's of Bowali turning the non descriptive village into a temple town.
+Apart from the massive temples the Mondals of Bowali also constructed several mansions in European style turning the village into an interesting architectural mix.

 Even today the Naba Ratna (nine - spired) Gopinath Temple still stands and so does the Jal Tungi (water folly), a strange octagonal structure located at a centre of a pond, where the Mondals once enjoyed the cool breeze.